08 Jan Building in Your Backyard

 - Toilet and a basin.

-A planning permit is always needed to build a second dwelling on your land.
-A second dwelling will require car parking and a backyard area to be provided.
-If you are looking for some more space, but don’t want the complexity of a second dwelling then you might want to consider if a studio would be better for you.
+If you are looking for some more space, but don’t want the complexity of a full second dwelling application, or if you don’t have enough room to provide the necessary facilities, then you might want to consider if a studio or a small second dwelling would be better for your needs.

-If you are keen to have a second dwelling or convert an existing building into a dwelling we can provide you with preliminary advice and guidance on the project.
+If you are keen to have a larger second dwelling or your project requires a town planning permit due to special overlays we can provide you with preliminary advice and guidance on the project.
 Contact us today.